Warm-starting active-set solvers using graph neural networks: Introduction

 In contrast, we investigate how graph neural networks (GNN) accelerate the active-set method for solving QPs.
-This technique leverages the underlying problem structure using graphs similar to \citet{sjolund_graph-based_2022,hausner_neural_2024, hausner_learning_2025}.
-Instead of computing each iteration precisely, the proposed approach predicts the active set allowing the solver to omit multiple iterations and thereby significantly reduce computation time.
-The whole method overview is depicted in Figure~\ref{fig:flowchart}.
+This technique leverages the underlying problem structure using graph representations similar to \citet{sjolund_graph-based_2022,hausner_neural_2024, hausner_learning_2025}.
+By predicting the active set, our proposed approach provides an improved initial guess compared to conventional initialization strategies, enabling the solver to converge in fewer iterations and thereby reducing computation time.
+The method overview is depicted in Figure~\ref{fig:flowchart}.
 GNNs are particularly well-suited for this task since they inherently capture the structural properties of QPs.
 They are invariant to node permutations, corresponding to reordering constraints, and can exploit sparsity patterns effectively \citep{cappart_combinatorial_2023}.
-Previous work has transformed QPs into graph representations to study whether GNNs can map problems to optimal solutions \citep{chen_expressive_2024}.
-While these studies provide theoretical insights, they lack extensive experimental validation, which we address in this paper.
+Previous work has transformed QPs into graph representations to study the existence of GNNs capable of mapping problems to optimal solutions \citep{chen_expressive_2024}, but lacks extensive experimental validation, a gap we address in this paper.

-The main contributions of this paper are therefore (i) designing a GNN-based approach to accelerate QP solving by learning the active set, and (ii) a comprehensive evaluation of the proposed method in terms of scalability to different input sizes.
+The main contributions of this paper are (i) the first application of GNNs to accelerate QP solving by learning the active set, and (ii) a comprehensive experimental evaluation demonstrating the practical benefits of this approach over multilayer perceptrons, including size generalization.